sedm0784/thereiclippedit/README.markdown

 2. *OS X:* Configures and installs the launchd plist to the location:
    `~/Library/LaunchAgents/`

 3. *OS X:* Configures and installs the There, I Clipped It Automator workflow as a Service. (in `~/Library/Services/`

 4. *OS X:* GENTLY reminds you (where) to set up a keyboard shortcut in System Preferences in order to invoke There, I Clipped It quickly.

-5. *Windows:* Configures and installs shortcuts for pushing and pulling you clipboard to your "Programs" folder.
+5. *Windows:* Configures and installs shortcuts for pushing and pulling your clipboard to your "Programs" folder.
 The push shortcut has the keyboard shortcut Ctrl+Alt+V and the pull shortcut has the keyboard shortcut Ctrl+Alt+C. If you want to use different shortcuts, you can edit them by